 Meet Mocha Jean Herrup.
-When she’s not tackling her busy workload at home in Seattle, she’s here on the South Coast visiting family and getting work done at Groundwork.
-We love that she makes us a part of her East Coast visits!
+When they’re not tackling their busy workload at home in Seattle, they’re here on the South Coast visiting family and getting work done at Groundwork.
+We love that they make us a part of their East Coast visits!

 What’s your profession?

 I’ve been a film and media professor for a long time, teaching full time at the Austin Community College in Austin, Texas for most of my career, and now as an Artist-in-Residence at the University of Washington at Bothell.

 In addition to being an educator/scholar, I have a lot of extra-curriculars.
 I worked with Austin’s SXSW festival for a long time on their film and interactive programs and am currently a programmer and print traffic coordinator for Seattle’s Queer Film Festival and Translations Transgender Film Festival.

 I also write, make films, do digital design, and am active with several human rights organizations including Jewish Voice for Peace.